Interactions-HSG/IMP-OIC/README.md

 ### QA interface

-*Note*: `tflight-support` requires a Python version newer than `RelTR` and can therefore not be used with graphene.
+*Note*: `tflight-support` requires a Python version newer than `RelTR` and can therefore not be used with the same Python version as graphene.

 - `cd inference`
-- Optional: create conda environment or virtual environment with a Python version higher than 3.6
+- Optional: create conda environment or virtual environment with a Python 3.9 or higher
 - Run `pip3 install -r requirements.txt`
 - Download [Albert](https://tfhub.dev/tensorflow/lite-model/albert_lite_base/squadv1/metadata/1?lite-format=tflite) weights, rename them to `albert_metadata.tflite` and place them into `qa/ckpt`
 - If the data2text export (done with `--text` in graphene) is `scene.txt` and the temporal graph plot (done with `--visual`) is `scene.png`, start the server with `python3 server.py ../out/scene.txt ../out/scene.png` and open _http://127.0.0.1:5000_ in your browser